christine-iyer/rough-auto/server/README.md

 # Next Steps
-Added location settings for mechanic. adding profile picture
+Added location settings for mechanic. today I started work on the appointements page.
+I want to expand the conversation in accepted services requests so that it is easily readible to the mechanic.
+I think this might need some research. adding profile picture
 I debugged over and over...despite Claude suggestions that the supabase project did not exist, i refused to accept it.
 Turns out the project will auto pause due to inactivity. service location is its own section now.